Aneeshie/sugar-app/README.md

  - Integrate this system with hospitals, enabling healthcare professionals to use the tool for early diagnosis and personalized patient care.
  - Create a full-fledged encryption system for individuals so that their personal assessments and health data are secured
- - Ensure that the LLM is capable of learning from multiple users instead of one user in order to perform recommendations based on similar users and ensure more personalized recommendations
+ - Ensure that the LLM is capable of learning from multiple users instead of one user in order to perform recommendations based on similar users in turn ensuring more personalized recommendations

 ## Tech Stack Used
 - **Python**: For implementing the **machine learning** models and handling data processing tasks.